Study Medicine in Top Universities

-The best part is that your placement runs Monday to Friday.
-So, your evenings and weekends are free to explore a beautiful country you might never again get the chance to visit.
+The best part is that your placement runs from Monday to Friday.
+So, evenings and weekends are free to explore a beautiful country you might never again get the chance to visit.

-You can also travel if you are already graduated.
-However, please note that our placements are educational in their nature and designed to give you experience abroad in a low resource hospital setting under the supervision of local qualified professionals.
-Read more about our professional placements.
+One can also travel if one is already graduated.
+However, please note that placements are educational in their nature and designed to give experience abroad in a low-resource hospital setting under the supervision of local qualified professionals.
+Read more about professional placements.

 Placement for international medical students

 The International and Global Health Office is responsible for international placements for all learners of the Faculty, to ensure an educational experience that is enriching and safe for learners as well as ensuring that there is a benefit to the host communities in hosting the student.

 International electives allow medical learners the opportunity to participate in a clinical or research experience that will expose participants to diverse medical environments and provide them with hands on learning opportunities.

 Each elective placement usually spans from two to six weeks.

 Once the placement has been approved, it is possible to revoke this decision and the placement can be cancelled due to a change in conditions in the country, loss of in-country supervisor, OR arising academic or professional concerns on the part of the learner.

 Warning: Countries with an advisory of ‘Avoid all travel’ or ‘Avoid non-essential travel’ will not be approved.

 Usually, travel dates for first and second year UGME students are during the summer, and upper year UGME students from September to February.